Aspho1/CowStudyApp/README.md

 ## Todo

-* Clean up the merging of data sources
+* Clean up the merging of data sources, should not process any data from excluded_devices.
-* Unify configurations through inheritance
+* Handle NA labels safely
 * Build in the analysis section of the code
 * Save logs to a file
 * Documentation for changing sources
-* Pass specific features to the analyzer
+* Spectral features do not work
+* Test tests
+* Fix src/main.py

 ## Installation